wagiminator/ATtiny412-USB-Power-Isolator/README.md

 When choosing the diodes, Schottky diodes with the lowest possible forward voltage $V_F$ should be chosen in order to achieve high efficiency.
 The maximum forward current $I_F$ of the diode should be at least as high as the maximum current $(I_{max})$ that the device is designed to deliver.

+## Optional Downstream Voltage Regulator (LDO)
+The USB Power Isolator has an unregulated output, which means that the output voltage depends significantly on the input voltage and the current drawn.
+In order to stabilize the output voltage, a linear voltage regulator can be connected downstream if required.
+A voltage regulator with the lowest possible dropout voltage should be selected in order to increase overall efficiency.
+In addition, it should be able to supply the required maximum current.
+Note that if a voltage regulator is connected downstream, a different turns ratio of the transformer must be selected according to the formula shown above, so that the dropout voltage can be compensated.

 ## PCB Implementations
 Two PCB implementations are available.
 The first outputs unregulated 5V via a female USB socket and can be easily plugged in between the USB power adapter and the consumer.
 The second can be used as a split power supply with +5V and -5V.